Key Dates & Timings

 RESULTS, CLASSES & PRIZES

-Support for Competitors
+Support for Participants

-Transport of Competitors Kit
+Transport of Participants' Kit

 Resupply Dry Bag & Support Point

-Competitors’ Resupply Dry Bag will be transported to the daily support point.
-Competitors provide their own Resupply Dry Bag, which must be a waterproof drybag of 22L or less.
-We would recommend the heavy duty Ortielb one but competitors can use any brand as long as it is 22L or less.
-Competitors can place whatever they like in their Resupply Dry Bag and they will be available at the support point approximately halfway through each day.
-The times that the support point is ‘open’ will be clearly marked on competitors’ maps.
-One of the competitor race number stickers must be attached to the Resupply Dry Bag for easy identification (provided at registration).
-The Resupply Dry Bags will be stored outside and are likely to get wet.
+Each participant's resupply dry bag will be transported to the daily support point.
+Participants provide their own resupply dry bag, which must be a waterproof dry bag of 22 litres or less AND WEIGH 5KG OR LESS.
+We would recommend the Ortlieb one but participants can use any brand as long as it fulfils the requirements.
+Participants can place whatever they like in their resupply dry bag.
+One of the race number stickers must be attached to the resupply dry bag for easy identification (this will be provided at registration).
+The resupply dry bags will be stored outside and are likely to get wet.

 Overnight Dry Bag - IMPORTANT

-Summary Information about Competitors Bags
+Summary Information about Participants' Bags

-Each competitor will have three bags:
+Each participant will have three bags:

-Example Dry Bags Photos
+Example Dry Bag Photos

 A = Acceptable